nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Test case: `editp 0 n/John Doe p/98765432`<br>

        Expected: No person is edited.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the result display box.

     1. Other incorrect edit commands to try: `editp`, `editp x`, `...` (where x is larger than the list size)<br>